 At the end of your two-year Fixed Energy plan, you will have the choice to sign up for a range of energy plans from Ovo.
-If you fail to do this, Ovo will place you on the more expensive variable-rate tariff.
+If you fail to do this, Ovo Energy will place you on its more expensive variable-rate tariff.

 Get up and running with your V2G charger in 3 simple steps:

-- Tell Ovo when you need to use your car and your chosen minimum charge level via the Kaluza app.
+- Let Ovo Energy know when you need to use your car and your chosen minimum charge level via the Kaluza app.

 - Plug your V2G charger into your car while at home.
 Ovo will charge your car when demand on the grid is low and export when demand is high.

-- Ovo will sell back to the grid any exported electricity that your house doesn’t use.
+- The supplier will sell any exported electricity that your house doesn’t use back to the grid.
 On your monthly statement, you’ll see the money you’ve saved.

-The EV Smart Charger works with any electric vehicle, so it’s not restricted to Nissan Leaf.
-Just add your cable to use it.
-You get a 3-year manufacturer's warranty with the charger.
+This EV Smart Charger works with any electric vehicle, so it’s not just restricted to Nissan vehicles.
 If you’re on Economy 7 rates, you can set it to charge when your off-peak rate starts, saving you money.

-GOOD TO KNOW:Get an EV Smart Charge for free if you’re eligible for the OLEV Grant.
+Good to know...You can get an EV Smart Charger for free if you’re eligible for the OLEV Grant.
 This government grant for Electric Vehicle owners provides £500 off the cost of purchasing and installing a home charge point.

-Our complete UK Smart Meters guide explains what a smart meter is and what its benefits are.
-Ovo has been on board with the Government’s smart meter rollout scheme for a long time.
-This degree of collaboration reinforces its green credentials towards a sustainable network that’s free of fossil fuels.
+Our complete UK Smart Meters guide explains what a smart meter is and what the benefits of owning one are.
+Ovo Energy has actively been installing smart meters in its customers’ homes.

-A storage heater is a wall-mounted heater that uses electricity through the night to store heat in clay or ceramic bricks for use the following day.
-Ovo’s product, called Quantum, is a smart storage heater that boasts an award-winning design.
+A storage heater draws cheaper off-peak electricity through the night to store heat for use the following day.

-Ovo claims that it’s “the world’s most advanced storage heater”.
-While we can’t verify whether it holds this title, it does have several perks that may make it worthwhile getting one:
+Ovo claims that its smart storage heater, the Dimplex Quantum is “the world’s most advanced, economical, off-peak electrical heater on the market”.
+While we can’t verify whether this is true or not, it does have several perks that may make it worthwhile for you:

-- Efficiently retains heat, releasing it only when you need it.
+- Efficiently retains heat, releasing it only as and when you need it.

-- The adjustable LCD screen on which to see the current temperature.
+- The adjustable LCD screen allows you to see the current temperature.

-- Saving of up to £244 (23%) per year* compared to a standard storage heater system.
+- Significant savings* compared to a standard storage heater system.